hfduran/hfduran/README.md

 [repository](https://github.com/hfduran/jewie)

 This is a personal project I started in order to learn both Class Modeling and Software Architechture implemented to a Desktop software.
 The reason is that I always wanted to develop a Desktop software, since I had much more contact and experience with Web Development, and I happen to know quite well about the business logic of a jewerly store.
-With that in mind, I realized it was a good idea to try and model a software for that domain.
+With that in mind, I realized it was a good idea to give it a try, and model a software for that domain.

 Therefore, I chose to use Java, since it is a language I did not have much contact before, and is very important in Software Development, with the JavaFX framework.